Iviv122/swiatlowod-2/README.md

-# Game where you need to build grid and meet satisfaction quota
+# Game where you build network and trying to meet the quota